gabrielapedreros/aesthetic-site/README.md

 - Personal branding and voice

 # Purpose
-I built this website using React with JSX and Vite for a fast development environment.
-The modular components in React allow for each section (page) to be clearly separated and organized.
-Therefore, maintaining to each section became efficient.
-Within each section exists a .jsx and .css file, making it easy to manage styling and strucutre.
-I used Git/Github to manage version control.
+I built this website using React with JSX and Vite due to its fast development environment.
+The modularity in React allowed for each section to be separated into major components that I can easily manage and build upon.
+This made the development process efficient, where each page had a .jsx and .css file for implementing the style and structure.
+I used Git to manage version control.

-This project is a 100% creative expression of my mind, bridging front-end development with my personal interests.
-I was eager to explore React development to create an editorial-style website.
-The content is inspired by a creative brand run by two women whose names both end in Ela—not Ella.
+Modular components

-The goal was to create a clean, intentional, and magnetic website.
-This project is just one example of how I approach my work: showcasing the uniqueness each brand offers while attracting the right audience.
-I design website layouts with extreme thoughtfulness and an open mind, while always prioritzing security, functionality, and clear implementation alongside visual appeal.
+The goal was to create a sleek, intentional, and magnetic website.
+I designed the website layouts with extreme thoughtfulness and a vision, while prioritizing functionality, visual appeal, clear implementation, security, and reliability.
+This project is just one example of how I approach my work: showcasing the uniqueness each brand has while attracting the right audience.

+This project bridges front-end development with my creative personal interest.
+The website is of a creative brand concept ahead of its time.
+Ela & Ela are two women with a versatile resume that do not need cookie-cutter marketing to find success in their skills, just the right website.

 ## Status
-1 1/2 pages complete
-1 1/2 page in progress
+Completed: Home and Discover Ela&Ela (placeholder images for now) In progress: Meet The Women of Ela&Ela
 Not published (local-only)

 ## Why It’s Here